 estate for sale, rent, lease, or exchange.

 (5) Whether for another or themselves, engages in a

 pattern of business of buying, selling, offering to buy or sell, marketing for sale, exchanging, or otherwise dealing in contracts, including assignable contracts for the purchase or sale of, or options on real estate or improvements thereon.
 For purposes of this definition, an individual or entity will be found to have engaged in a pattern of business if the individual or entity by itself or with any combination of other individuals or entities, whether as partners or common owners in another entity, has engaged in one or more of these practices on 2 or more occasions in any 12-month period.

 agreement to collect rent for the use of real estate.

-(7) Advertises or represents himself or herself as
+(7) Advertises or represents oneself as being engaged

 (8) Assists or directs in procuring or referring of